Shortest-path recovery from signature with an optimal control approach: Preliminaries on Signatures

 \section{Preliminaries on Signatures}

 In this section, we introduce some preliminary results about signatures that are helpful to embed this theory in the optimal control framework.
-Moreover, this section should motivate our approach to solving the optimization problem that we tackle in the subsequent sections.
+Moreover, this section should motivate our approach for solving the optimization problem that we tackle in the subsequent sections.
 Although we follow the structure of Chapter 7 in \cite{friz2010}, we refer to this book for a more in-depth introduction to the topic.

-Since the signature maps paths to an abstract tensor space, we need to clarify what paths we consider in this work before we can define the signature properly.
-As already mentioned in the introduction we restrict ourselves to the subset of continuous paths whose first derivative is in $L^2([0,1],\mathbb{R}^d)$ when we optimize for the geodesics.
+Since the signature maps paths to an abstract tensor space, we need to clarify what paths we consider in this work before properly defining the signature.
+As already mentioned in the introduction, when we optimize for the geodesics, we restrict ourselves to the subset of continuous paths whose first derivative is in $L^2([0,1],\mathbb{R}^d)$.
 More precisely, we consider the space